Troubles du sommeil ou insomnie: Causes et traitements

 In 2017, 13.9% of adults aged 18 to 75 suffered from it, with an unbalanced male/female distribution: 16.9% for women and only 9.1% for men.

-A wide variety of vitamins and minerals are needed by our body to function properly and maintain good health.
-A deficiency in any of these items below can quickly lead to several symptoms, including insomnia.
+A wide variety of vitamins and minerals are necessary for our bodies to function properly and maintain good health.
+A deficiency in any of these elements below can quickly lead to several symptoms, including insomnia.

 Vitamin B12

-The real relationship between sleep anomaly and vitamin B12 has not yet been clearly established, studies are still in progress.
+The real relationship between sleep abnormalities and vitamin B12 has not yet been clearly established; studies remain ongoing.
 Until now, it has been suggested that a deficiency in vitamin B12 could involve pathologies such as depression and that they could then trigger episodes of insomnia.

 Vitamin D

-Vitamin D deficiency is largely caused by lack of sun exposure.
-When vitamin D levels are low, sleep disturbances can occur.
-Irregular levels of vitamin D, low levels or excessive levels of the vitamin, have been linked to sleep problems.
-Experts have validated that excess vitamin D is often responsible for daytime sleepiness.
-According to some research, the less vitamin D our body gets, the more difficult it is for it to sleep.
-To fight against vitamin D deficiency, it is recommended to include a nutritional supplement in your diet and to practice light therapy sessions that will allow your body to stimulate its secretion of vitamin D, especially during periods of low outdoor light in autumn. and in winter.
+Vitamin D deficiency is largely caused by lack of exposure to sunlight.
+When vitamin D levels are low, sleep problems can occur.
+Irregular levels of vitamin D, either low levels or excessive levels of the vitamin, have been linked to sleep problems.
+Experts have validated that excess vitamin D is often responsible for drowsiness during the day.
+According to some research, the less vitamin D our body gets, the harder it is to sleep.
+To combat vitamin D deficiency, it is recommended to include a nutritional supplement in your diet and to practice light therapy sessions which will allow your body to stimulate its secretion of vitamin D, especially during periods of low outdoor light in autumn. and in winter.

 Iron

 Anemia or iron deficiency can trigger a large number of symptoms.
-It has been proven that the lower the iron level, the more one can suffer from restless leg syndrome and the more the quality of sleep is affected.
-When the body lacks iron, it is more difficult to produce tryptophan, an amino acid necessary for the production of melatonin and serotonin.
-Serotonin, also called the "happiness hormone" has a direct impact on mood, cognition and behavior.
-While melatonin, called "sleep hormone" directly affects the sleep cycle.
-In this case, the practice of light therapy will stimulate the secretion of these hormones and therefore limit the effects of the lack of iron on the body.
+It has been proven that the lower the iron level, the more likely one is to suffer from restless legs syndrome and the more the quality of sleep is affected.
+When the body lacks iron, it is more difficult to produce tryptophan, the amino acid necessary for the production of melatonin and serotonin.
+Serotonin, also called the “happiness hormone”, has a direct impact on mood, cognition and behavior.
+While melatonin, called the “sleep hormone,” directly affects the sleep cycle.
+In this case, the practice of light therapy will stimulate the secretion of these hormones and therefore limit the effects of iron deficiency on the body.

 How to cure sleep disorders?

-The principle of luminotherapy consists in exposing oneself daily to “broad-spectrum white artificial light.
-The light emitted by the light therapy device used (lamp or bezel in particular) is comparable to that of the sun, minus the harmful rays, to compensate for a lack of natural exposure.
+The principle of light therapy consists of daily exposure to “broad spectrum artificial white light.
+The light emitted by the light therapy device used (lamp or glasses in particular) is comparable to that of the sun, minus the harmful rays, to compensate for a lack of natural exposure.
 This treatment is effective for people who wish to synchronize the rhythm of their body with their rhythm of life.

 All Dayvia products, lamps or glasses, support you in your daily practice of light therapy.
-With CE Medical Device certification and Made in France, Dayvia products are the best light therapy alternative.
-They assure you safety of use and efficiency.
-Dayvia lamps are designed to provide a sufficient dose of light to stimulate brain cells that trigger hormone secretions at a reasonable distance (approx. 45cm).
+With CE Medical Device certification and most of them manufactured in France, Dayvia products are the best light therapy alternative.
+They ensure safety of use and efficiency.
+Dayvia lamps are designed to provide the dose of light sufficient to stimulate brain cells which trigger hormone secretions at a reasonable distance (approx. 45cm).

-The Dayvia Slimstyle , 072 or Sundesk lamps will accompany you discreetly at home or in the office and will blend into your interior, while the Sunactiv glasses will provide you with a more nomadic light therapy solution, ideal for continuing your activities while practicing your light therapy session. morning.
+The Dayvia Slimstyle , 072 or Sundesk lamps will accompany you discreetly at home or in the office and will blend into your interior, while the Sunactiv glasses will provide you with a more portable light therapy solution, ideal for continuing your activities while practicing your light therapy session morning.